 By Selling

-Yes, it can be sold and this is the second way you can cash out this source of income.
-You are afforded the choices of either selling all the payment rights or keeping a part of it.
+Yes, it can be sold, and this is the second way you can cash out this source of income.
+You are afforded the choice of either selling all the payment rights or keeping a part of them.
 That means you can either sell it completely or sell it in part.

-While doing this, you need to know that the value will always be worth less than what it is currently and also less than what its future worth will be.
-Hence, you will still gain more if you are patient enough for your future payments.
+While doing this, you need to know that the value will always be less than what it is currently and also less than what its future worth will be.
+Hence, you will still gain more if you are patient enough with your future payments.

 Apart from this, the company aiding you in transacting the sale will also be paid a fee once it is sold.
 This fee is an additional cost that will cause the cash value to drop significantly.